Procastinator-Dv/pc-infohud/README.md

 # Procastinator HUD

-Thanks for sharing the image!
-Based on this HUD design, here’s an updated **README** tailored to include HUD components similar to what you shared:

----

 # **Custom Info HUD for QBCore**

 A sleek and informative HUD for QBCore-based FiveM servers.
 This HUD provides key player information in an organized and visually appealing layout, perfect for enhancing immersion in roleplay scenarios.